MARCH 2018 SURETY MEDICINE TELECONFERENCE

-Wednesday, 17 January 2018 will bring the first Surety Medicine Teleconference of the New Year, at 1 pm (1300 hrs) Eastern Time.
-The topic for January is "Cognitive Impairment and the Personnel Reliability Program."
-The presenter will be a board certified physician specialist in both Occupational & Environmental Medicine and Neurology, with extensive experience in military Occupational Health Program management and training.
+March 2018 will bring the next Surety Medicine Teleconference, at 1 pm (1300 hrs) Eastern Time.
+The topic for March is "Updates in the Diagnosis and Treatment of Nerve and Vesicant Agent Exposures.”
+The presenter will be a physician board certified in Internal and Pulmonary Medicine with specialized expertise in toxic inhalational exposures, and with extensive experience in planning chemical warfare agent medical response in the U.S. and internationally.

 SCHEDULE OF SURETY MEDICINE TELECONFERENCES FOR FY 2018